OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/deploy-container/index.md

 :::div{.hint}
 There is no standard behavior to the creation of load balancers when configuring Ingress Controller resources.

 For example, the Google Cloud Ingress Controller will create a new load balancer for every Ingress resource.
 The [documentation](https://oc.to/GoogleCloudIngressFanOut) suggests to create a single Ingress resource to achieve a fan-out pattern that shares a single load balancer.
-This can be achieved using the [Deploy Kubernetes ingress resource](/docs/deployments/kubernetes/deploy-ingress) step.
+This can be achieved using the [Configure and apply a Kubernetes Ingress](/docs/deployments/kubernetes/deploy-ingress) step.

 On the other hand, the [NGINX Ingress Controller resource installation procedure](https://oc.to/NginxIngressControllerDocs) creates a single LoadBalancer Service resource that is shared by default.
 :::